Skip to main content

 Named in honor of Adam Walsh, Team Adam provides rapid, onsite assistance to law enforcement and families during critical cases involving missing children.
 They are retired law enforcement professionals with years of experience at the federal, state and local levels.

 Team Adam consultants also assist law enforcement with long-term missing cases, bringing knowledge of landfill assessments, search and rescue, biometrics collection and the integration of all other available NCMEC resources.
+Learn how one Team Adam consultant is using his own pain to help others.

 Attempted Abductions

 In order to better inform law enforcement, the public and our safety materials, NCMEC tracks and analyzes attempted child abductions and related incidents.
 Analyzing these crimes enables us to teach families how to better protect their children and provide law enforcement with tools that can help guard their communities.
-For more information about how these crimes are happening, click here.
+For more information about how these crimes occur, click here.

-In 2021, NCMEC tracked 395 attempted abductions involving 499 children, with a total of 14,902 incidents involving 18,867 children since we began tracking in 2005.
+In 2022, NCMEC tracked 327 attempted abductions involving 395 children, with a total of 15,237 incidents involving 19,275 children since we began tracking in 2005.

-REDUCE CHILD SEXUAL EXPLOITATION
+CHILD SEXUAL EXPLOITATION

 NCMEC plays a vital role in the fight to reduce child sexual exploitation.
 We’ve reviewed millions of images of child sexual abuse in an effort to find the child and help law enforcement remove them from abusive situations.
-Every day, we work to disrupt the trading of child sexual abuse images and videos online and identify missing children who are being exploited through sex trafficking online in efforts to help survivors begin to rebuild their lives.
+Every day, we work to disrupt the trading of child sexual abuse images and videos online and identify missing children who are being exploited through sex trafficking in efforts to help survivors begin to rebuild their lives.

 CyberTipline®